jturner421/metaprompting/workflows/assistant-specific/aider/sprint/post-scaffolding-sprint-workflow-chain.md

 **Conditional Prompt:**
 During the implementation phase, if the Implementation Prompt determines that new dependencies may be required to implement a user story step, it will prompt the user to execute the Dependency Management Prompt.
 This ensures that all necessary dependencies are evaluated and approved before proceeding with the implementation.

+**Note:** For more details on managing dependencies, refer to the [Dependency Management Prompt](../../../../prompts/coding/assistant-specific/aider/dependency-management-prompt.md).

 ## Workflow Chain Execution

 ### Starting the Chain